toine512/matrix_reloaded_ctrl/README.md

 PyInstaller supports using [UPX](https://upx.github.io) in order to reduce executable size.
 Pass the path to the directory containing `upx.exe` as first argument of generate_exe.bat if you'd like to use UPX.

 ## How it works

+The matrix display is a simple image queue which preserves order of upload.
+The buffer of available memory is divided into fixed size slots.
+A slot is freed once the image it contains has been displayed.
+No logic besides consuming queue items happens at the receiving end.
+The display directly decodes PNG and GIF and supports resizing.

+This app connects to Twitch Messaging Interface (TMI) as the anonymous user (read only), no credentials are required.
+You can join multiple channels at the same time (as described in [Twitch Developers documentation](https://dev.twitch.tv/docs/irc/join-chat-room/)).
+Letter case doesn't matter. \
+Example: `python matrix_display.py "#ioodyme,#ElisaK_,#Rancune_,#Yorzian,#SarahCoponat"`

+Twitch emotes and emojis from incoming messages are collected and may be ranked by popularity according to the following logic: if matrix display buffer is not full each image is sent right away, otherwise a counter of occurences is incremented for each image not yet sent.
+The ranking resulting from this process is used to decide upload priority order when one or more image slot becomes available on the matrix display.
+Higher number of occurences equals higher priority.
+When an image is sent to the display, its counter is reset. \
+By default multiple occurences of the same emote/emoji in a message are counted.
+This behaviour can be disabled using `--no-summation` in order to prevent emote priority war by flooding with very long messages.
+On the other hand, default function better reflects viewer excitement if they don't abuse it.
+When this argument is used, any amount of the same image in a message counts for 1.

+Twitch emote files are obtained from [Twitch static CDN](https://dev.twitch.tv/docs/irc/emotes/#cdn-template), emojis are [Twemoji purposely rendered at 128x128](https://github.com/toine512/twemoji-bitmaps?tab=readme-ov-file) served by jsDelivr.
+Image files are downloaded once and cached forever in `python_matrix_reloaded_cache` directory located at user's temporary files path as returned by [tempfile](https://docs.python.org/3/library/tempfile.html#tempfile.gettempdir) Python module. \
+Under Windows it yields `<User Directory>/AppData/Local/Temp/python_matrix_reloaded_cache/`. \
+This cache can be removed for cleanup purposes or when an emoji is updated using `--purge`.

+While the display is unreachable, emote/emoji collection, ranking and download remain running.
+The backlog is uploaded to the matrix display as soon as it is available.

+## Command interface

 ## Use cases